 Instructions

-- Make the dressing first.
-I like to put all the ingredients in a mason jar, screw the lid on tight, and shake shake SHAKE!
+- I like to put all the ingredients in a mason jar, screw the lid on tight, and shake shake SHAKE!
 The shaking will emulsify the dressing, making it creamy.
-Once emulsified, it shouldn’t separate into oil and vinegar.
+Once emulsified, it shouldn't separate into oil and vinegar.
 Taste to adjust any of the ingredients to your liking.
+Note: you can also do this in a small food processor, or with an immersion blender.

 - Toss the shredded veggies and seeds together in a large bowl and add enough dressing to moisten.
 You can refrigerate the slaw several hours before serving if you’d like.
 Season with salt and pepper and add more dressing to taste just before serving.